 “Chinese whispers” is a game for children, where there is a chain of children, transferring a story from the first to the last child.
 Aside from that the story takes long time to reach the last child, the story will also be strongly corrupted compared to the original story.
 Even though the intermediaries do not purposely change the story, the story is changed, pointing strongly on our human limitations and the need of as few intermediaries as possible.
 Few intermediaries to spread information within the organisation (efficiency), is the only reason, but also few intermediaries to be close to the customer for the working teams (effectiveness, with connection to complexity of not knowing the customer need).
 This is handled by Toyota with their famous expression Genchi Genbutsu, meaning Go and See (yourself), to reduce intermediaries changing the story, since the line organisation at their production, as well as their product development, can consist of very many levels.
 All managers above the working team, have one by one themselves, examined the problem and its solution for a possible coming decision taking, which has made them well aware of the current situation.
 This way of working in a high line hierarchy means that no time will be lost due to an early start of the execution of the solution, as well as that the information is correct, meaning also that the correct product is made.

 Having few intermediaries is not only good for efficiency and effectiveness, but a variant on that theme is solutions to complex problems that requires a transdisciplinary setup working together, which goes back to the former discussion about Technology Push and Customer Pull.
-A team with a transdisciplinary setup, means to have all intermediaries, including the initiator, the customer, producer, sales, marketing etc. in the same room in order to solve a certain complex problem on the wholeness.
+A team with a transdisciplinary setup, means to have all intermediaries, including the initiator, the customer, producer, sales, marketing etc. in the same room in order to reduce transdisciplinary complexity, to solve a certain complex problem on the wholeness.
 For example, platforms need the involvement of all disciplines at the same time.
-Neither a disciplinary setup with traditional waterfall handovers, nor a setup of isolated team of teams with no responsible portfolio above that take care of the wholeness, are sufficient solutions.
+Neither a disciplinary setup with traditional waterfall handovers, nor a setup of isolated team of teams with no systems design of the wholeness and no responsible portfolio above that take care of the wholeness, are sufficient solutions.

 As we can see, having many intermediates will give us tremendous problems when we are trying to cope with today’s market need, of speed, flexibility and more and more complex products.
 But, as always, we first need to understand which of these new market needs that we need to follow for our different contexts within our domain, which means that we first need to ask why on our organisational problems within our different contexts, to find the root cause(s), as stated Before.